When Was Google’s New Search Algorithm Implemented?

 Every second, there are more than 40,000 searches on Google, which makes this engine one of the most important sources of information on the planet.
 Little wonder that modern marketers overwhelmingly focus on SEO or the art of raising their search ranks.
 The more effective a company is at leading in search results, the greater its odds of success.

 Staying at the top of Google searches is no easy task, especially given how frequently the engine changes its ranking criteria.
-Google has a long search algorithm change history.
-By paying attention to the Google algorithm update history and adapting to each new Google algorithm, you can keep your page at the top and ensure success in all your marketing endeavors.
+There is a long history of changes attached to Google’s search algorithm.
+However, if you pay attention to the algorithm’s history and adapt to each new Google update, you can keep your page at the top and ensure success in all your marketing endeavors.

 When Did Google Change its Search Algorithm?

-Technically, Google changes its search system every day, but most changes are minor and do not warrant a public announcement.
-But the engine made some major changes to its core algorithm during the week of March 6th, which were large enough to dramatically alter how pages fare in searches.
+Technically, there are Google search updates every day, but most changes are minor and do not warrant a public announcement.
+But the engine made some major changes to its core algorithm during the week of March 6th.
+These changes were large enough to dramatically alter how pages fare in searches.
 Google informed the public of these changes a week later.
 Companies of all stripes have since been working to update their SEO strategies so they can remain near the top even under the new algorithm.

 How Has the Google Search Engine Algorithm Changed?

-While Google made it clear that it has changed its core algorithm, the company declined to say specifically how search rankings will change, or what companies should start doing differently.
+While Google made it clear that it has changed its core algorithm, the company declined to say specifically how search rankings changed, or what companies should start doing differently.
 But the following details have become clear: